Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Fraud.md

 ## Positive and Negative Filters

-To verify [positive and negative filters], submit a transaction that meets the condition of the positive or negative filter.
+To verify [positive and negative filters](?path=docs/Resources/Guides/Fraud/Fraud-Settings-Filters.md), submit a transaction that meets the condition of the positive or negative filter.

 ### Payload Example